Sophie-Turner/GeOpt/README.md

                    with different configurations, applies mutations to
                    generations of versions and selects the best versions based on the lowest total potential energy.
-It is recommended for molecules with three to twelve atoms.</p>
+It is recommended for molecules with two to twelve atoms.</p>

 <h3>Per-atom exhaustive test</h3>
 <p>The per-atom exhaustive test is an algorithm which moves
               each atom in the molecule around each other atom, constantly testing for the configuration with the lowest total potential energy.
-The amount of processing required is proportional to the number of atoms factorial and it is recommended for molecules with two to four atoms.</p>
+The amount of processing required is exponential to the number of atoms and it is recommended for molecules with two to six atoms.</p>

 <h3>Periodic boundary conditions</h3>
 <p>Periodic boundary conditions are used to approximate